WL-Biol185-ShinyProjects/Medical-trends-Project/README.md

 - State-level ANOVA analyses are underpowered due to small group sizes (~15-17 states per tertile)
 - Geographic confounding is present throughout — agricultural regions differ systematically in demographics, healthcare access, income, and other factors that independently affect health outcomes
 - Aggregated county and state data may mask important local variation
+- Pesticide information for the state of California is not available as the California Department of Pesticide Regulation published separate reports from the USGS.